witchcrafters/type_class/README.md

 > Hierarchical.
 A compiler-verified requirement that a subclass of a type class must have at least one more law than that type class.

-`TypeClass` requires at least one property per class.
+`Superclass` requires at least one property per class.
 You can build type class hierarchies with `extend`.

 > Globally Unambiguous.
 Type class resolution that produces an error if there exists more than one instances which satisfies the constraints at the point where the compiler must choose an instance.

 Elixir is dynamically typed, and so we cannot constrain functions at compile time.
-However, the point is well taken: rather than creating a renamed variant of a type so that you can have multiple instances (ex. `Monoid` can be integer addition or multiplication), extend the typeclass and give it the additional properties that you're interested in for each case (ex. `AdditiveMonoid` and `MultiplicativeMonoid` extend `Monoid`).
+However, the point is well taken: rather than creating a renamed variant of a type so that you can have multiple instances (ex. `Monoid` can be integer addition or multiplication), extend the Superclass and give it the additional properties that you're interested in for each case (ex. `AdditiveMonoid` and `MultiplicativeMonoid` extend `Monoid`).

 > Abstractable.
 The ability to abstract over type classes themselves.